Faust-G/-Machine-learning-/README.md

 So far, transformers have shown poor performance in arithmetic tasks, apparently due to the inability to track the exact position of each digit in a large dimension.
-In all the works I have reviewed, Accuracy (exact match with the answer) was chosen as a metric, so in my work I will also report this metric.
+In all the papers I have reviewed, Accuracy (exact match with the answer) was chosen as a metric, so in my work I will also report this metric.

 ## Literature review